qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

     :start-after: M1>>
     :end-before: <<M1

 * The ``import`` statement imports a module in a specific version.
-In general you always want to import *QtQuick 2.0* as your initial set of elements
+In general, you always want to import *QtQuick 2.0* as your initial set of elements
 * Comments can be made using ``//`` for single line comments or ``/* */`` for multi-line comments.
 Just like in C/C++ and JavaScript
 * Every QML file needs to have exactly one root element, like HTML
 * An element is declared by its type followed by ``{ }``
-* Elements can have properties, they are in the form ``name : value``
+* Elements can have properties, they are in the form `` name: value``
 * Arbitrary elements inside a QML document can be accessed by using their ``id`` (an unquoted identifier)
 * Elements can be nested, meaning a parent element can have child elements.
 The parent element can be accessed using the ``parent`` keyword